Macrometacorp/docs/docs/graphs/graph-tasks/add-graph-edge.md

 <Tabs groupId="operating-systems">
 <TabItem value="console1" label="Web Console - Graph">

-Follow these instructions to create a new collection using the GDN console web UI.
+Follow these instructions to add a graph edge using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 2. Click **Graphs**.